twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  08-20 add: content of part 16 & re-arrange content: 38.
+Postcript; 39.
+Chance and Duty; 40.
+Dhamma Reflection: Choice and Chance are moved to higher order
   08-12 add: Part15-44 Two Dhamma Lights
   08-09 rev. mogok sayadaw fulltext & cover; old: https://github.com/twnanda/doc-pdf-etc/blob/master/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-green.pdf (2021-10-21); https://github.com/twnanda/doc-pdf-etc/blob/master/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-12pt-print-B5.pdf 1115 pages, 2021-10-21;   * `Vol. I <https://github.com/twnanda/doc-pdf-etc/blob/master/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-12pt-print-B5-vol-1.pdf>`__ (569 pages, 2021-10-21);   * `Vol. II <https://github.com/twnanda/doc-pdf-etc/blob/master/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-12pt-print-B5-vol-2.pdf>`__ (558 pages, 2021-10-21); https://github.com/twnanda/doc-pdf-etc/blob/master/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-14pt-print-B5.pdf>`__ (1483 pages, 2021-10-21) **Note:** There are three (3) pages which are colourful: Page 53, 67 and 446.
   * `Vol. I <https://github.com/twnanda/doc-pdf-etc/blob/master/pdf/Dhamma_Talks_by_Mogok_Sayadaw-full-text-14pt-print-B5-vol-1.pdf>`__ [515 pages, 2021-10-21, Translator's Notes ~ Part 05-16 (The Most Important Thing in Life)]; **Note:** There are three (3) pages which are colourful for print on this Volumn: